abdyer/hugo-blog/content/post/react-native-is-it-worth-it.md

 Either way, this brings us to our first consideration when deciding to use React Native:

+<br/>
 # It’s a big dependency and may limit your ability to upgrade other libraries.

-<br/>
+<br/><br/>

-Large companies open sourcing things are more focused on their own needs (and rightly so) than the community of developers using their projects.
+Large companies open sourcing things are more focused on their [own needs](https://www.youtube.com/watch?v=K0NNVm5ajMQ) (and rightly so) than the community of developers using their projects.
 Popular libraries also serve as a recruiting tool.
 Solving problems for others is a bonus.
-If your needs are not aligned with the authors (or you expect them to diverge at some point), you should probably not use the library or framework.
-Of course forking the repo is an option, but doing so for a project of this size is clearly unwise.
 <br/><br/>

 ### Developing with React Native